I propose we replace “be careful” with “be diligent” in our greetings.

 With the financial crisis of 2008, when some caring customers would ask, “How are you faring?”
 Our response, “We don’t feel it.
 We’re coming from such a low, we’re still climbing up through the recession.”
 Hubbub was even named the most successful dealer in the country for a couple of its bike makers, and voted “Best Bike Shop in the Great Lakes Region” in the League of American Bicyclists.

 In 2009 we finally shuttered High Peaks Coffee, converting the space to a lounge for Hubbub and Daily Yoga.

-In 2010 Diane began hosting a 1-hour live weekly AM radio show, called “Bicycling Today,” out of Youngstown, Ohio.
-On Memorial Day weekend she created her own radio show, called “The Outspoken Cyclist” broadcast weekly by WJCU, FM-88.7 out of John Carroll University.
+In early 2010 Diane began hosting a 1-hour live weekly AM radio show called “Bicycling Today,” out of Youngstown, Ohio.
+On Labor Day weekend that year she switched to creating her own radio broadcast, called “The Outspoken Cyclist” aired weekly by WJCU, FM-88.7 out of John Carroll University.
 Always available as a podcast, it continues to grow all these years later.

 In 2011 Brian’s illness was diagnosed and he underwent a successful surgical procedure.
 The resulting health and energy brought in 2012, and Hubbub in one season was able to recover from seven years of hardship.
 Having finally fulfilled all past obligations, we were overdue for another major change.

 Beginning in 2013 Diane moved her Daily Yoga Studio to Highland Heights, where it remains, providing regular classes.

 Having liquidated all clothing and most accessory inventory, Brian moved tools, parts, and equipment to an industrial space in Kirtland / Willoughby Hills.
 The plan was to complete a lengthy backlog of small “always wanted to…” type projects, including some prototyping new products, in-house frame-building jobs, provide past bike customers with service, and continue building custom bikes through Calfee, Seven, and Waterford.